inmindos/thinking-flaws/Restraint bias.md

 title: "Restraint bias"
 tags: ["cognitive-bias","cbias-need-meaning","cbias-project-mind-state"]
 source: "https://en.wikipedia.org/wiki/Restraint_bias"
+excerpt: "We overestimate our ability to control impulsive behavior."
 ---

 We overestimate our ability to control impulsive behavior.
 This can lead to more exposure to temptations and impulsivity.